 Use an item.
 When the Use command is active, Holmes' Inventory Boxes will appear at the bottom of the screen.
 An item in Holmes' Inventory must be highlighted to be Used.
-Some items not directly in Holmes' inventory can be used as well (such as Using an object on the chemical laboratory in 221B Baker Street to analyse it).
-One item can be Used on another item.
+Some items not directly in Holmes' inventory can be used as well (such as Using an object on the chemical laboratory in 221B Baker Street to analyze it).
+One item can be

+Used on another item.
 Keep in mind that items cannot be used in an inappropriate way; for instance, you cannot use Holmes' business cards on Dr. Watson.
 When the Use command is active, you can use these subcommands:

-Use: Use an item in Holmes' inventory.
-(See Use command on the previous page.)

-Give: Give an item in Holmes' inventory to someone.
+- •Look: Examine an item in Holmes' Inventory.
+(See Look command above.) - •Use: Use an item in Holmes' inventory.
+(See Use command above.) - •Give: Give an item in Holmes' inventory to someone.
 (See Give command below.)

-Example: Holmes' client has been receiving odd notes scrawled in a strange language that even Holmes does not recognise.
+Example: Holmes' client has been receiving odd notes scrawled in a strange language that even Holmes does not recognize.
 He Uses it on his lab table to submit it to chemical analysis.
 The ink contains a rare pigment found only in the Goa region of India.
 This gives him the key to deciphering the language, a code that combines elements of Hindi, Portuguese, and an obscure mathematical formula.